• Skip to primary navigation

 Vanilla Fig

-• 3-4 teaspoon fig jam
+• 3-4 tsp fig jam

-• 3 dried figs diced
+• 3 dried figs, diced

 Cherry Almond Vanilla

-• 2 tablespoon slivered almonds
+• 2 tbsp slivered almonds

-• ⅓ cup fresh cherries chopped
+• cup fresh cherries, chopped

 High Protein Overnight Oatmeal

-• ⅓ cup Steal Cut Oats
+• cup Steal Cut Oats

-• 2 tablespoon Chia Seeds
+• 2 tbsp Chia Seeds

-• 1 scoop protein powder Vanilla Whey, or your favorite brand
+• 1 scoop protein powder, Vanilla Whey, or your favorite brand

 • 1 cup Almond Milk